 Cyrus, Alice, and Amara head over to the Rabbit’s house in order to heal Cyrus’ wound and plot to take down Jafar for good.
-The appearance of the magic carpet was subtly excellent, and these are the kinds of moments that make these series superlative.
+The appearance of the magic carpet was subtly excellent, and these are the kinds of moments that make this series superlative.
 Alice sets off on her own to gather an army while Jafar does the same.
 She’s then caught and taken to the castle while Anastasia guards her and Will in their traps.

 Later they must return the water Cyrus and his brothers stole to the Well of Wonders in order to reverse the genie curse.
 This is evidently where the Nyx or as I like to call her “ring girl deux” reappears.
 Amara chooses to die in order to give her sons the freedom they’ve deserved, but Jafar kills her before she can surrender to the Nyx.
 A+ appearance on Alice popping up through the ground to save the day.
 During a final confrontation, Alice tricks Jafar into stealing the water which leads to the Nyx confining him to the life of a genie.
-The brilliancy in this plan is without a doubt noteworthy.
+The brilliance in this plan is without a doubt noteworthy.
 Anastasia is finally brought back and she and Will later attend Alice and Cyrus’ wedding in England.
-The series concludes with Alice reading her daughter a story of the adventures in Wonderland, and the Rabbit is seen watching the happy family have a tea party.
+The series concludes with Alice reading her daughter a story of her adventures in Wonderland, and the Rabbit is seen watching the happy family have a tea party.

-Emma Rigby’s a gifted actress, and it’s most fun to watch Anastasia when she’s happiest.
+Emma Rigby’s a gifted actress, and it’s the most fun to watch Anastasia when she’s happiest.
 There’s such a darling innocence to her when she’s smiling and these are moments where the real Anastasia, the girl who believed in love more than anything excels through.
-Even in the way she approaches Alice to say hi and loosen the trap was exceptionally sweet – her thrill of being alive and in Will’s presence was easily felt to the audience.
+Even the way she approaches Alice to say hi and loosen the trap was exceptionally sweet – her thrill of being alive and in Will’s presence was easily felt by the audience.
 The hopeless romantic in me particularly favored their moment at the wedding when the rabbit said “not even death could do you apart” and the camera pans to Will and Anastasia’s loving expressions.
-There was such simplistic beauty in the moment they got closer because it was evident the other’s company and presence means the absolute world to them.
+There was such simplistic beauty at the moment they got closer because it was evident the other’s company and presence means the absolute world to them.

 Peter Gadiot and Sophie Lowe played the scenes with such exquisite sincerity that they had me grinning from ear to ear.
 However, the goodbyes with Will and Anastasia are what brought the waterworks.
 There are a few things that make a television series great, and one of them is undoubtedly a spectacular friendship that always proves to be genuine and everlasting.
 From the very first episode, it’s been a hysterically superb adventure to watch the friendship between Alice and Will grow.
 The chemistry between Sophie Lowe and Michael Socha has been divine thus making all their scenes together great to watch.

 All in all, Once Upon A Time in Wonderland was a beautiful adventure.
 The final episode made it clear how valuable love, family, and friendships are.
-It was once more emphasized that despite anything that’s occurring, if those three things are in one’s life then it’s a pretty great one as they are with fill people with hope.
-Though the effects on Wonderland weren’t always a favorite of mine, the place and series will still be missed.
+It was once more emphasized that despite anything that’s occurring if those three things are in one’s life then it’s a pretty great one as they are with fill people with hope.
+Though the effects of Wonderland weren’t always a favorite of mine, the place and series will still be missed.
 I’d personally love to go back someday, and hopefully see each of these characters make appearances on the original show.

-If every show had a happy endings like this, I’d be a thrilled TV fanatic.
+If every show had happy endings like this, I’d be a thrilled TV fanatic.
 What’d you think of the final episode?